What Are Basis Points & How Do You Calculate Them?

 Basis points eliminate room for misinterpretation of numerical statements: if the yield rate is 8.5% and increases 350 basis points, that’s an increase to 12% — if it’s 35 basis points, that would be 8.85%.

 Where credit card processing is concerned, you’re more likely to encounter basis points in discussions of card processing rates.
-However, there are a couple things to keep in mind:

 Here are a couple of contexts in which you might see basis points referenced:

-Let’s set an interchange rate of 1.8% + $0.10 (note: interchange rates vary by card network, type of card, and type of transaction. this is just one example).
+Let’s set an interchange rate of 1.8% + $0.10 (note: interchange rates vary by card network, type of card, and type of transaction.
+This is just one example).
 Your processor offers you a 0.25% markup (that’s 25 basis points) plus a flat fee of $0.20 per transaction, bringing your total processing cost to 2.05% + $0.30.
 Your average transaction size is $12.

 12 x 0.0205 = 0.246